By Jo Castro

 Make new friends

 Travelling alone brings immense freedom, and it also gives you a chance to make new friends and connections.
 So don’t negate the networking aspect of solo travel.
-There are various forums on the internet you can join, as well as BroadsAbroad a travel network for women over 50 who travel alone.
+There are various forums on the internet you can join, such as TripAdvisor's Solo Travel Forum which connects travelers to each other for advise and information.

 Where to stay